raynicho/ExpresswayScenarioInterface/README.md

 ## Use

-To use the Expresswat Scenario Interface Tool follow these steps;
+To use the Expressway Scenario Interface Tool follow these steps;

 (Non Zip Version)